Measuring time in a timeless universe: Measuring time

-For the above-described history to be a permitted one in the Page–Wootters construction, there must be a universal state vector that is an eigenstate of the Hamiltonian of Eq. \eqref{eq:Ham2} so that this energy eigenstate describes that history.
+For the above-described history to be a permitted one in the Page–Wootters construction, there must be a universal state vector that is an eigenstate of the Hamiltonian of Eq.~\eqref{eq:Ham2} so that this energy eigenstate describes that history in which the timer measures clock time.
 That is to say, there must be an eigenstate of the Hamiltonian in which the state of \(\mathcal{Q}\) is toggled during its interaction with the clock.
 That energy eigenstate is the following one:

 where the function \(\theta\) equals \(1\) for the interval shown in \(\theta\)'s argument, whilst \(\theta\) is zero otherwise.
 Evidently, the qubit is at rest in state \(\ket{0}\) at clock times \(t<0\), but during the period \(0\leq t \leq T\), it interacts with the clock so that, at time \(t>T\), it is at rest again in the \(\ket{1}\) state.